Piper0007/YAFN-Banana-Edition/API/Prerequisites.md

 	Easy = Color3.new(0, 1, 0); -- This color is green
 	Normal = Color3.new(1, 1, 0); -- This color is orange
 	Hard = Color3.new(1, 0, 0); -- This color is red
-	-- If you have a difficulty with a special name you would use “ [‘Diff Name’] “ instead };
+	-- If you have a difficulty with a special name you would use " ['Diff Name'] " instead };

 -- defines the text color of the difficulty